eslint/rfcs/designs/2023-relative-cache/README.md

 ## Alternatives

 A CLI tool which translates the existing cache to the current folder structure.
+This could be any sort of script that will basically do a replace-all on the paths in the .eslintcache file so that they are the new location rather than the old.
+A downside to this is that any tool based on string replacement would be fragile at best.

 ## Open Questions